TechoGit/WolfLoader/README.md

 Soul, Emii pointed me in the right direction roughly when it came to coding

+Nelson for testing WolfLoaderInstaller and troubleshooting with me

 WolfLoader name comes from the character called Silver Wolf in Honkai Star Rail thats where i got the idea of the name for, i was considering like CustomCarLoader or ConsoleCars but i thought WolfLoader sounded cooler